ansien/ECS/README.md

 - Fully written in TypeScript
 - Fully tested
-- Large focus on performance.
-Handles thousands of entities without a problem.
+- Large focus on performance, handles thousands of entities without a problem.
-- Simple API.
+- Simple API
 - Component serialization and deserialization (for networking or storage purposes).
 - Used in multiple real-world applications.